Galactuuus/zsh-alias/README.md

 ### ALIASES FOR TERMINAL

-This are aliases for been more productive on laravel and git
+This are aliases for been more productive with laravel, docker and git